 5fuel intake etc and have a gps that tracks the cars movement so you can see where the car has been, where and the status of the car at any point in the journey.
 I already have the OBD2 to USB connector and there is a library already available for OBD2 stuff for python (https://github.com/martinohanlon/pyobd).
 Mark also has experience building iPhone apps and already has an apple dev membership so that might come in handy too

-Record journeys in car with GP
+Record journeys in car with GP (attach to raspberry pi usb)

+Send data across to your iphone.

+FM Transmitter

+Dashboard online service (upload to web server)

+Braking too harshly (sudden decrease of speed)

 Knowing the speed limits on the road?